-It's what you get when you use multi-layer printing and white and clear inks - premium-margin applications that will ignite your print business and accelerate your bottom line.
+It's what you get when you use multi-layer printing and white and clear inks premium-margin applications that will ignite your print business and accelerate your bottom line.

-You will be amazed at how colourful your thinking can get when you start layering white and clear ink.
+You will be amazed at how colorful your thinking can get when you start layering white and clear ink.
 This guide will help you create new ways print can be used to break through and stand out in a big way.

 Master a few of the cool printing techniques inside and you'll open the door to the ultimate range of premium-margin applications.
+When you combine the right creativity and skills with the right inkjet printing equipment, you'll accelerate your success in capturing new and more profitable opportunities.